zchee/golang-wiki/Modules.md

 replace example.com/me/goodbye => ../goodbye
 ```
 As shown in this example, if outside of VCS you can use `v0.0.0` as the version in the `require` directive.
-Note that as mentioned in the prior FAQ, the `require` directive is needed here. (`replace example.com/me/goodbye => ../goodbye` does not yet work without a corresponding `require example.com/me/goodbye v0.0.0`; this might change in the future with [#26241](https://golang.org/issue/26241)).
+Note that as mentioned in the prior FAQ, in Go 1.11 a `require` directive must be manually added here, but that `require` directive no longer needs to be manually added in Go 1.12+ ([#26241](https://golang.org/issue/26241)).

 A small runnable example is shown in this [thread](https://groups.google.com/d/msg/golang-nuts/1nYoAMFZVVM/eppaRW2rCAAJ).